KuangJuiHsu/WSCNNTDSaliency/README.md

 ---

 ## Demo for Training and test: "Run.m"
 +  This code is only for demo and different from the origianl code.
-The parameters for weighting the losses are not tuned, so performance may be worse than the ones in [BMVC17].
-In addition, the random seed and the number of the epoches may effect the performance.

 + The output size of the generator is W * H * 1 after a sigmoid normalization instead of W * H * 2 after a softmax normalization.

++ In addition, the random seed and the number of the epoches may effect the performance.

 ---

-## Images generated in BMVC'17:  [Link](https://github.com/KuangJuiHsu/WSCNNTDSaliency)
+## Results used in BMVC'17:  [Released soon](https://github.com/KuangJuiHsu/WSCNNTDSaliency)

 ---